Ergodicity of the infinite swapping algorithm at low temperature: Setting, main results and applications

 Our main results are the Eyring-Kramers formula for the Poincar\'e constant and a good estimate for log-Sobolev constant for the isa.
-Here a crucial new feature occurs in comparison to the usual overdamped Langevin dynamic.
-The lower temperature cannot be arbitrarily small and there is an effective restriction on the ratio between the two temperatures $\tau_1$ and $\tau_2$.
+Here a crucial new feature occurs in comparison to the over-damped Langevin dynamic: the lower temperature $\tau_1$ cannot be arbitrarily smaller than the higher temperature $\tau_2$ and there is an effective restriction on their ratio $\tau_1/\tau_2$.
 We comment on this observation in Subsection~\ref{s:necessary_lower_bound_tau1}.
+For ease of comparison, we begin by recalling the Eyring-Kramers formulas for the Poincar\'e and log-Sobolev constants for the Gibbs measure $\nu^{\tau}$, which is the invariant measure of a single diffusion at temperature $\tau$ governed by the over-damped Langevin equation \eqref{eq:odl}.